 .pro represents ‘professional’

 .ca represents Canada

-All three of our TLDs, .net, .pro, and .ca, fit professionals better than .com.
-Professionals work to standards to create income; the commerce follows from meeting those standards.
+All three of our TLDs fit professionals better than .com.
+Professionals perform to standards that create income; the commerce follows from meeting those standards.

-We created PPemail for professionals who need portable yet secure email and file storage.
+We created PPemail for professionals who need portable yet secure email, file storage, and internet services.
 Because clients pay for our services, by contract, we do not and will not commodify their activity.
 (MORE)